niwa/statcalc/README.md

 This project uses Python 3.x `unittest` module for tests.
 You may need to install the requirements first.
 Also, if you would like to view the test coverage, please install the `coverage` module using `pip install coverage`.
+For more information check the [pip](https://pypi.org/project/pip/) manual (`pip -h`).

-To set up
+To fetch the libraries that this code depends on, run this command within the _statcalc_ folder
 ```shell
 pip install -r requirements.txt
 ```